excitement: your mind’s best tool to combat stress and anxiety

 some people will do anything for a dose of excitement.

-ask a skydiver why she’s jumping out of an airplane and you’re not likely to get a purely rational explanation. high-profile Wall Street financiers know they make more money than they can spend, but that’s not what keeps them going.
+ask a skydiver why she’s jumping out of an airplane, and you’re not likely to get a purely rational explanation. high-profile Wall Street financiers know they make more money than they can spend, but that’s not what keeps them going.

 the foundation upon which these achievements rest is a powerful sense of excitement. people who lose that sense of excitement about what they are doing end up stopping short of their potential.

-what is excitement and how does it affect people?
+so what is excitement and how does it affect people?

-- your heart rate rises,
+- your heart rate rises

-- you breathe more rapidly,
+- you breathe more rapidly

-- you may start sweating,
+- you may start sweating

-- you have trouble concentrating.
+- you feel restless and have trouble concentrating

-the main difference between excitement, stress, and anxiety is how we perceive and define these physical and psychological effects. excitement is a positive state of mind, stress is a neutral one, and anxiety is a negative one.
+in my opinion, the main difference between excitement, stress, and anxiety is how we perceive and define these physical and psychological effects. excitement is a positive state of mind, stress is a neutral one, and anxiety is a negative one.

 understanding the spectrum: excitement, stress, and anxiety